 Who will manage the donations for the Nevada County Relief Fund?

 Sierra Nevada Memorial Hospital Foundation is collecting and managing donations.
 SNMH Foundation shall only take reimbursement for credit card fees and direct expenses of the Nevada County Relief Fund.
 SNMH Foundation is also seeking in-kind donations to cover expenses where possible.
 A separate Relief Fund bank account has been established at River Valley Community Bank.

 We’ve set up two ad hoc teams to manage the grantmaking process and make recommendations to the Community Advisory Committee; one for grantmaking to nonprofits serving western Nevada County, and the other for micro-grants to small businesses countywide.
 If you have further questions, please email us and a representative will be in touch.

 Will the funds be restricted in use?

-Donations will be 100% restricted to the Nevada County Relief Fund and will not be comingled or used in any way by the County of Nevada, Tahoe Truckee Community Foundation or SNMH Foundation.
+Donations will be 100% restricted to the Nevada County Relief Fund, and will not be comingled or used in any way by the County of Nevada, Tahoe Truckee Community Foundation, or SNMH Foundation.

 Who is behind the Nevada County Relief Fund?

-The Nevada County Relief Fund was established in April 2020 through a partnership between the County of Nevada, Sierra Nevada Memorial Hospital Foundation (SNMH Foundation), Tahoe Truckee Community Foundation (TTCF), the Sierra Business Council (SBC), Center for Nonprofit Leadership (CNL), and the Economic Resource Council (ERC).
+The Nevada County Relief Fund was established in April 2020 through a partnership between the County of Nevada, Sierra Nevada Memorial Hospital Foundation (SNMH Foundation), Tahoe Truckee Community Foundation (TTCF), the Sierra Business Council (SBC), the Center for Nonprofit Leadership (CNL), and the Economic Resource Council (ERC).
 By partnering with these established community organizations, newly-raised funds will be streamlined, flexible, and able to address business and community needs.

 What is the Community Advisory Council?